FINE MOTOR SKILLS: 20 CREATIVE ACTIVITIES FOR KIDS

-These creative activities are perfect for targeting fine motor skills and would be great to use in the classroom as warm-ups before handwriting activities or to give busy little hands something to do during downtime at home.
+These creative activities for fine motor skills are perfect for targeting all kinds of fine motor skills and would be great to use in the classroom as warm-ups before handwriting activities or to give busy little hands something to do during downtime at home.

 This is about the time of year when I slip into a little winter rut.
 That fresh, new school year feeling is long gone and I start to get bored of all of the activities in my therapy bag of tricks (and if I’m bored, the kids are probably bored too, right?).